-To execute page write, set up the address in the Z-pointer and RAMPZ, write "X0000101" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
+Performing a PageTo execute Page Write, set up the address in the Z-pointer, write "X0000101" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
 The data in R1 and R0 is ignored.
 The page address must be written to PCPAGE.
-Other bits in the Z-pointer must be written to zero during this operation.
+Other bits in the Z-pointer must be written zero during this operation.

-- Page Write to the RWW section: The NRWW section can be read during the Page Write - Page Write to the NRWW section: The CPU is halted during the operation
+- Page Write to the RWW section: The NRWW section can be read during the Page Write. - Page Write to the NRWW section: The CPU is halted during the operation.